morrowind-modding/tes3cs-manual/content/SkipAnim.md

-#

-&nbsp;
+---
+title: SkipAnim
+aliases:
+  - SkipAnim
+description: Causes the current animation to not be played for this frame.
+---
 SkipAnim

-&nbsp;

-Causes the current animation to not be played for this frame.&nbsp;
+Causes the current animation to not be played for this frame.

-&nbsp;

-***
-_Created with the Personal Edition of HelpNDoc: [Maximize Your Documentation Capabilities with HelpNDoc's Project Analyzer](<https://www.helpndoc.com/feature-tour/advanced-project-analyzer/>)_